Legal Eagle Ultralight

 Molds were cut in rigid foam using the CNC router.
 The lid allows a vacuum connection necessary to evacuate air pockets.

-Legal Eagle Ultralight image Legal Eagle Ultralight image Legal Eagle Ultralight image Legal Eagle Ultralight image Legal Eagle Ultralight image Legal Eagle Ultralight image
+Legal Eagle Ultralight Construction Legal Eagle Ultralight Construction Legal Eagle Ultralight Construction Legal Eagle Ultralight Construction Legal Eagle Ultralight Construction Legal Eagle Ultralight Construction

-This is the moment the official last task was performed:
+This is the moment the official last task was performed (whatever, I kept making changes):

 2021 November